Bokola/data_pipeline/README.md

-# ELT pipleine with snowflake, dbt & airflow
+# ELT pipeline with snowflake, dbt & airflow

 This is an ELT pipeline built with <br>
     - dbt: transformation